-The 2018 operating expense budget reflects a 4.7% overall decrease from 2017 budgeted operating expenses.
-Expenditures of \$11.4 million are budgeted to be \$1.2 million higher than estimated 2017 expenses of \$10.2 million.
-One of the main factors driving the increase is the anticipated full utilization of ACWWA's treated water complement from ECCV.
-During 2017, utilization has been approximately 22.2% lower than budget because the connection to ECCV was shut down for three months to construct the new flow meter vault on Himalaya.
-Additionally, several repair and maintenance projects are scheduled that will cause expenses to be higher in 2018.
+The 2019 operating expense budget reflects a 4.3% overall increase from 2018 budgeted operating expenses.
+Expenditures of \$11.9 million are budgeted to be \$1.1 million higher than estimated 2018 expenses of \$10.8 million.
+One of the main factors driving the increase is the anticipated cost of operating the JWPP as an RO plant for much of 2019.
+The RO treatment process requires higher levels of labor, power, and chemicals costs than does the current microfiltration treatment option; however, RO results in much higher water quality.